-Although Huawei did not mention the American ban as a reason for postponing the launch of the Mate X, it is, of course, obvious that this has partly played its part.
+Although Huawei did not mention the American ban as a reason for postponing the Mate X launch, it is obvious that this has partly played its part.
 Because who is still willing to spend € 2,300 for a smartphone where it is unclear how the OS will perform in practice?

 It may be clear, the decision by Trump is a big setback for Huawei, yet the company will not be fooled by this.
-In the background, the Chinese manufacturer has been working for years on its own operating system.
+In the background, the Chinese manufacturer has been working its own operating system for years.
 At the end of May, trademarks were established in various countries, including Europe, for both Huawei Ark OS and Huawei HongMeng OS.

 The name HongMeng will probably be used in home country China, while internationally the name Ark OS will probably be used.
 For now, the company does not want to disclose when the brand new operating system becomes available.

-There are even rumors that there are currently other Chinese smartphone manufacturers, including Oppo and Xiaomi, who are testing the Huawei OS.
-The Chinese may want to be a strong front in this way vis-à-vis the Google Android OS, which has become the ruler of Apple 's iOS when it comes to mobile device operating systems.
+There are even rumors that other Chinese smartphone manufacturers, including Oppo and Xiaomi, are currently testing the Huawei OS.
+The Chinese may want to be a strong front in this way vis-à-vis the Google Android OS, which has become the ruler of Apple ‘s iOS when it comes to mobile device operating systems.
 If we can believe the rumors that the OS of Huawei will be no less than 60% faster than that of Google.